 Summary statement –

-Expected impacts on any fish species are minimal (from dredging action at Bonneville NL1 as well as in water deposition of sediment in Columbia River Flowlane at RM ), due to work being conducted within Bonneville Dam in water work window (Nov-Feb) and historically documented reduced fish passage on Columbia River at Bonneville during that time.
+Expected impacts on any fish species are minimal (from dredging action at Bonneville NL1 as well as in water deposition of sediment in Columbia River Flowlane at RM 141), due to work being conducted within Bonneville Dam in water work window (Nov-Feb) and historically documented reduced fish passage on Columbia River at Bonneville during that time.
 In addition, current BON Ops plan for IWW 2023/2024 is for a complete shutdown of fish passages for scheduled maintenance during the 2023/2024 IWW window, further reducing any expected impacts to listed species.
-However, some species impacts are expected during actual dredge operations as Larval/Juvenile Lamprey, expected to inhabit the BON NL1 concrete apron sediment acumulation, and their habitat will be (and subsequenty relocated), while sediments are removed via dredge suction device or mechanical clamshell dredge.
-Dredging contractor be provided with Best Mgmt Practices (BMPs, see Ref:(1)) designed specifically to minimize impacts to lampreys during dredging actions, such as (list not all inclusive):
+However, some species impacts are expected during actual dredge operations as Larval/Juvenile Lamprey, expected to inhabit the BON NL1 concrete apron sediment acumulation, and their habitat will be destroyed (and subsequenty relocated), while sediments are removed via dredge suction device or mechanical clamshell dredge.
+Dredging contractor has been provided with Best Mgmt Practices (BMPs, see Ref:(1)) designed specifically to minimize impacts to lampreys during dredging actions, such as (list not all inclusive):

 - Lamprey Technical Workgroup (LTWG, 2020) recommends placing dredged sediments in fast currents to dissipate sediments and allow lamprey to drift downstream.